 Yes.
-Research shows that Kegels (a voluntary contraction of the pelvic floor muscles) are effective at addressing issues such as urinary incontinence and pelvic organ prolapse when they are performed in sufficient amounts.
-The research varies as to how many Kegels per day are necessary and for how long, however they are commonly prescribed as a contraction of the pelvic floor muscles, held for 3-5 seconds, performed in sets of 10, 3-8 times per day.
+Research shows that Kegel exercises (a voluntary contraction of the pelvic floor muscles) are effective at addressing issues such as urinary incontinence and pelvic organ prolapse when they are performed in sufficient amounts.
+The research varies as to how many per day are necessary and for how long, however they are commonly prescribed as a contraction of the pelvic floor muscles, held for 3-5 seconds, performed in sets of 10, 3-8 times per day.

 They have been shown to be effective to address pelvic floor issues in women and men associated with urinary incontinence, overactive bladder, and sexual issues wherein women have difficulty experiencing orgasm and better arousal during sex.

-Kegel weights work by strengthening the pelvic floor muscles.
+Kegel exercises work by strengthening the pelvic floor muscles.
 These muscles support the bladder, vaginal canal, uterus, and rectum.
-Strengthening the pelvic floor muscles using kegel weights can help to provide a tighter closure around the urethra, vagina, and rectum.
+Strengthening the pelvic floor muscles using Kegel trainers can help to provide a tighter closure around the urethra, vagina, and rectum.

-The length of time it takes to notice an improvement in pelvic floor strength is dependent on how many kegels per day are performed, and at what frequency.
+The length of time it takes to notice an improvement in pelvic floor strength is dependent on how many per day are performed, and at what frequency.
 Kegels performed for a 3-5 second hold for 10 repetitions, 6-8 times per day can result in noticeable changes in strength 3-4 weeks.
 Other factors associated with when noticeable change is present in the pelvic floor is the extent to which the muscles were injured or damaged, and how long the injury has been present.
 Examples of injury to the pelvic floor include pregnancy, childbirth, surgery, chronic constipation, and chronic cough leading to strain on the pelvic floor muscles.

 Anything else I should know?